Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 5.12.
 Write a program that read any integer and display its digital root (using loop) 5.13.
 Write a program that read any integer and test that is prime or not

+5.14.
+Write a program that prints all prime numbers from 1 to n 5.15.
+Write a program that prints all prime numbers from m to n (m > n) 5.16.
+Write a program that count total prime numbers from 1 to n